b05702057/Model-Attacking-Defending/README.md

 # Model Attacking & Defending

-### A project that includes adversarial attacks and passive defense of a model
+### A project that includes adversarial attacks and passive defenses of a model

 ## Task
 Conduct the Fast Gradient Sign Method and the basic iterative method to attack a pre-trained model.